ghoultay/coursework_2023/README.md

 # Coursework 2023

-This coursework is about mushroom classification.
+This coursework is about mushrooms classification.